-- Automotive Technicians—As you hone your skills in the classroom, don’t forget there are professionals out there already working on car computers.
+- Automotive Technicians—As you hone your skills on campus, don’t forget there are professionals out there already working on car computers.
 The next time you stop by the auto shop or your car dealership, talk to an auto mechanic.
 It’s a great way to learn a little more and, at the same time, expand your network.

 - Car Manuals—Check out your car manual.
 What systems on your own car run by computer?
 You might be surprised!

 What Does a Car Computer Control?

 Your car’s computer system is known as CAN, the Controller Area Network.
 It’s made up of several smaller computers called Electronic Control Units.
 The ECUs control different areas of the car such as the transmission, the brake system, and the engine.
 The sensors in each computer can detect things like temperature, air pressure, steering angles, and engine emissions.
 The data from these sensors move throughout the CAN network and are sent to the rest of the ECUs as a means of communication.
 You may not have realized that your car has a system of computers that “talk” to each other, but you would recognize the results of that communication.
 Here are a few examples of what CAN does:

 - Operates automatic transmission, your engine, and emissions